drewpotter/drewpotter/README.md

 Update: Today 20241105 I am being moved to The Priory Hospital in Dorking and I do not know what to expect.
 I did some research and it looks like it is NHS funded.

+Update: Today 20241114 I have been informed that I am moving back to Melbury Lodge, Winchester.

 ![Clan Gordon](Clan-Gordon-Wreaking-Havoc-Since-The-Middle-Ages.jpg)
 ![Ancestors](Military-DNA.png)